Dissertation Information

 For students who intend to attend the Convocation Ceremony in July of the current year, you should submit at least 3-4 months before the end of the semester, i.e. by 1st March.
 This is to allow ample time for examination, and any amendments (minor or major).

-With effect from January 2019, Office of Academic Services (OAS) will require all MSc students to include the following three declaration statements in all dissertations and ensure they are signed and dated:
+In addition, with effect from January 2019, the Office of Academic Services (OAS) requires all MSc students to include the following three declaration statements in their dissertation submissions and ensure that they are signed and dated.

 1. Statement of Originality